GioP93/What-is-Kisumu-Data/README.md

 ## Licence

-Data and code are released under [CHOOSE: e.g. CC-BY-4.0 for data, MIT for code].
+Data and code are released under CC-BY-4.0 for data, and MIT for code.
-Please complete this section before publishing.

 ## Citation